 Unfortunately, those who ride motorcycles often experience a lack of care from other drivers.
 Some drivers may even have a negative stigma about bikers, leading them to blatantly disregard their presence on the roads.
 Other drivers may simply fail to check their mirrors for a biker before performing a lane change or turn.
 In either case, the outcomes for bikers are often disastrous.

 If you were involved in a motorcycle accident of any kind, you may be entitled to receive compensation for your pain and suffering, trauma, medical bills, and other forms of recoverable damages.
-A lawyer can work to establish a liable party, negotiate for a settlement, and help to collect any compensation that you may be owed.
+Our motorcycle accident lawyers in Atlanta can work to establish a liable party, negotiate for a settlement, and help to collect any compensation that you may be owed.

 Contact Bader Scott Injury Lawyers Today